DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 ## Domain Hijacking DNS Attack

-- Domain hijacking or clickjacking, is also called user interface redress attack, UI redress attack, and UI redressing.
+- Domain hijacking or click-jacking, is also called user interface redress attack, UI redress attack, and UI redressing.

 - Hacker uses several transparent layers to trick users into clicking on a button (or link) on another web page when they were actually trying to click on the top-level web page.